Twenty NSW creatives awarded over $375k in 2018/19 Arts & Culture Fellowships

 Joshua will implement ten art workshops at all three youth centres (30 in total) in Walgett, with art produced showcased at significant community events throughout the Shire.
 It is envisaged this initiative will unearth many young talented artists and form a self-sustaining local indigenous arts group.

 Victoria Pham | Summer Hill, Sydney | $10,000

 Professional Development Program in Australia

-Vickie’s proposed program will include composition lessons from previous teachers, Gerard Brophy and Carl Vine, further musical mentorship and see her return to performance lessons in percussion and conducting as well as visual arts and multidisciplinary work (at this stage, with Julian Day and Andrew Batt-Rawden).
+Victoria’s proposed program will include composition lessons from previous teachers, further musical mentorship and see her return to performance lessons in percussion and conducting as well as visual arts and multidisciplinary work.
 Each mentor will provide her with intensive artistic support, particularly focusing on compositional process and the legal and business aspects of working within the classical music and fine arts business.

 Published: 6 November 2018